dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 to constraint generic (type and const, etc) parameters.

 Personally, I think this design combines the advantages of the contract draft v1 and v2.
-* v1: prone to change constraints accidentally, non-precise, ambiguities existing, but almost possibility complete.
+* v1: prone to change constraints accidentally, non-precise, ambiguities existing, but **almost possibility complete**.
-* v2: formal, precise, but possibility limited.
+* v2: **formal, precise**, but possibility limited.

 ## Properties